samkhan1/samkhan1/README.md

 ### The Blue Pill

-For those who would like to download this corpus to try their skills in extracting key insights form it.
+For those who would like to download this corpus (set of articles) to try their skills in extracting key insights form it.

 ```
 Prompt: